TakeAsh/cs-WpfUtility/README.md

 - MessageButton is not modal but modeless.
 - MessageButton DON'T support buttons(OK, Cancel, Yes, No, ...).
 - MessageButtons can be placed in Quick Access ToolBar, Help Pane Content, Ribbon Group.

+## PlaceHolder
+- realize place holder for TextBox and ComboBox in .Net 4.0.

 ## ResourceHelper
 - returns resource from the CallingAssembly.